attribution: Flickr/mark van de wouw license: CC Attribution-NonCommercial-ShareAlike 2.0 Generic

 When the entropy level is too low, /dev/random blocks and does not return until the level of entropy in the system is high enough.
 This guarantees high entropy random numbers.
-If /dev/random is used in a time-critical service and the system runs low on entropy, the delays could be detrimental to the quality of service.
+If /dev/random is used in a time-critical service and the system has not incorporated a minimum amount of entropy, the delays could be detrimental to the quality of service.

 On the other hand, /dev/urandom does not block.
 It continues to return the hashed value of its entropy pool even though there is little to no entropy in it.
-This low-entropy data is not suited for cryptographic use.
+This data is not necessarily low-entropy.
+As long as the entropy pool has incorporated enough entropy, it's likely not to be catastrophic to use.
+However, if the entropy pool has not been seeded, this data is not suited for cryptographic use.

 The solution to the problem is to simply add more entropy into the system.

 Intel’s Ivy Bridge family of processors have an interesting feature called “secure key."
 These processors contain a special piece of hardware inside that generates random numbers.
 The single assembly instruction RDRAND returns allegedly high entropy random data derived on the chip.